 Here’s what you can learn from each of the training products:

 EQ Strategies is my most popular course.
 It’s not surprising because EQ is one of the most important things to master when it comes to making your mixes sound great.

 - A frequency-by-frequency rundown of the complete EQ spectrum, with characteristics of each frequency range to help you instinctively know where to look when you have problems with your instruments

 - Practical and easy EQ tips that you can use to improve your mixes immediately

-- this link Graphical representations of where your instruments lie in the EQ spectrum
+- Graphical representations of where your instruments lie in the EQ spectrum

 - When to use EQ and when to use compression

 - Using little known harmonic secrets to EQ the bass guitar to cut through the mix without cluttering up the low-end